-We are offering up to \$ units, consisting of one share of common stock and a warrant to purchase of a share of common stock, with an exercise price of \$ per warrant.
+We are offering up to \$ units, consisting of one share of common stock and a warrant to purchase share of common stock, with an exercise price of \$ per warrant.
 Each unit will be sold at a negotiated price of \$ per unit.
 The units will not be issued or certificated.
 The shares of common stock and the warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
 The shares of our common stock issuable from time to time upon exercise of the warrants are also being offered pursuant to this prospectus supplement and the accompanying prospectus.

 Our common stock is quoted on the OTCQB marketplace under the symbol "XBIO."
 We have applied to list our common stock on the NASDAQ Capital Market under the symbol "XBIO."
 No assurance can be given that our application will be approved.
-On May 9, 2016, the last reported sale price of our common stock on the OTCQB was \$0.23 per share.
+There is no established public trading market for our common stock and the share prices on an over-the-counter marketplace may not be indicative of the market price of our common stock on the NASDAQ Capital Market.
+On June 23, 2016, the last reported sale price of our common stock on the OTCQB was \$5.40 per share.